no-go/DoraemonStepper/README.md

 Code is coming from hell and very terrible.
 The Feel and Flair of the user experience is a bit buggy but okay :-D

+## New features v0.5

+  - Display dims after 15sec
+  - Display sleeps after 45sec
+  - clock is bigger
+  - fix a powerbar bug

 ## New features v0.4

   - Display sleeps after 15sec
   - Display switchs on if there is an incoming message
   - UART message is shown as a scrolling text like a terminal
   - Send 12:34:56 or x12:34:56 via bluetooth to set the Time/clock
   - small threshold button press fix

 ## New features v0.3

   - Send 12:34:56 via bluetooth to set the Time/clock
   - lipo runtime unclear, because bluetooth on my faether is now on

 ## New features v0.2